-Basically, wastewater is the flow of used water from a community or city.
+Basically, wastewater is the flow of used water from a community.
 While most people think of it as only sanitary sewage, wastewater comes from many sources, including homes, businesses, schools, and industries.

 This flow includes water from showers, sinks, dishwashers, laundries, car washes, hospitals, and food processing operations, and this is just scratching the surface.